How do you hide $55

 ‘We’ll hide it at home,’ Hatsue told

-there was very little left money in his bank accounts.
+died there was very little left money in his bank

-family fortune.
-They did not mention that they also had
+the family fortune.
+They did not mention that they also

-been a very successful property developer.
-Where was all
+had been a very successful property developer.
+Where

 ‘He spent it all!’ said the sisters.